EMISA acts mainly by means of lobbying, promotional and consultancy activities

 “With over 20 year experience in Competition and EU law as Dutch lawyer, located in Brussels, I like to help EMISA achieve its aim of maintaining a fair and free competitive level playing field for independent operators (worldwide).
 Amongst other things, we are checking which legal proposals and initiatives might be relevant for EMISA in combination with ongoing new technical developments in the marine sector (e.g. digitalization, sustainability).
 Together with EMISA-members we are considering the potential impact for their businesses and then we decide on a strategy.
 Often when it is – for various reasons – difficult or impossible for a single company to act, EMISA can.”

-Our Legal Team focuses mainly on lobbying with:
+Our Legal Team focuses mainly on working on issues concerning the following organisations and stakeholders:

 International Maritime Organisation (IMO)

 That makes the IMO a consensus organisation.
 For EMISA, the most important parts of the IMO are the Marine Environmental Protection Committee and the Sub-committee on Pollution Prevention and Response.
-Our main purpose is to interact with organisations that have a voice within these PPR and MEPC, so as to influence current and future legislation to ensure that this does not have anti-competitive impacts or reduce the freedom of companies to innovate and provide new solutions in a timely achievable manner.
-A specific concern relates to legislation covering emissions from marine diesel engines and related equipment.
+Our main purpose is to interact with organisations that have a voice within the PPR and MEPC, so as to influence current and future legislation to ensure that this does not have anti-competitive impacts or reduce the freedom of companies to innovate and provide new solutions in a timely achievable manner.

 Relevant regional and international organisations